PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Proposed Method

-\paragraph*{Objective} Determine how trust in the individual input features (\(s\) and \(n_r\)) propagates through a simple perceptron to produce a trust assessment on the output variable \(y\prime\), representing the predicted apartment cost. \paragraph*{Assumptions} The model parameters \(\theta_1=10\) and \(\theta_2=100\) are fully trusted and input feature trust opinions (\(T_s\) and \(T_{n_r}\)) are available.
+\paragraph*{Objective} Determine how trust in the individual input features (\(s\) and \(n_r\)) propagates through a simple perceptron to produce a trust assessment on the output variable \(y\prime\), representing the predicted apartment cost. \paragraph*{Assumptions} For now, we assume that the model parameters \(\theta_1=10\) and \(\theta_2=100\) are fully trusted and input feature trust opinions (\(T_s\) and \(T_{n_r}\)) are available.

-The model specified in \cref{equ:smodel} is equivalent to the neural network depicted in \cref{fig:nn1}.
+The model specified in \cref{equ:smodel} is equivalent to the NN depicted in \cref{fig:nn1}.
 This network employs a linear transformation without an activation function.
 The input vector is:

 Let $\omega_x^s$ be the trust opinion on $x$ based on $s$ as evidence and $\omega_x^{n_r}$ the trust opinion on $x$ based on $n_r$ as evidence.
 Since the output neuron $N_3$ computes \cref{equ:smodel}, we associate this computation with two agents: $10N_1$ from the context of computing \(10\cdot s\) and $100N_2$ from the context of computing \(100\cdot n_r\).
-The trust opinion of the output neuron \(N_3\) on \(x\) is then:
+The trust opinion of the output neuron \(N_3\) on \(x\) is then: \(\omega_x^{N_3} = \mathit{fusion}(\omega_x^{10N_1}, \omega_x^{100N_2})\).

 The choice of the fusion operator (that we will later denote by \(\oplus\) ) depends on the semantics of \(s\) and \(n_r\) (see Definition~\ref{def:fusion}).
-In this example, since $s$ and $p$ are not dependent evidence, the fusion operator to use is cumulative fusion.
+In this example, since $s$ and $p$ represent independent evidence, the fusion operator to use is cumulative fusion.

 Assuming full trust in the parameters \(\theta_1 = 10\) and \(\theta_2 = 100\), we have: